 Too many mosquitoes, you say?
 Good news!
 If you visit a wetland in the spring and you’ll be delighted to find the that the mosquitoes are still eggs and larvae, not flying adults that bite.

 Grab those boots, or old tennis shoes, and head to a wetland near you to appreciate all it has to offer.
 Late spring and early summer are great times for a wetland walk.
 The Wet Prairie Trail in the north bison pasture at Kankakee Sands is currently open, while the bison are in the south pasture.
 This trail has natural low wet depressions, bison wallows, and a large ephemeral pond dug by a backhoe—all currently filled with water.
 By midsummer many of these shallow wetlands will have turned to moist mud, happy to rob you of one of your boots!
 So take the opportunity this spring to slip into the water, walking stick in hand—breathe in, breathe out—and enjoy being a part of the wetland ecosystem you just entered.

-The Nature Conservancy’s Kankakee Sands is an 8,300-acre prairie and savanna habitat in Northwest Indiana, open every day of the year for public enjoyment.
+Alyssa Nyberg is a Restoration Ecologist at The Nature Conservancy’s Kankakee Sands, an 8,300-acre prairie and savanna habitat in Northwest Indiana, open every day of the year for public enjoyment.
 For more information about Kankakee Sands, visit www.nature.org/KankakeeSands or call the office at 219-285-2184.